Do you REALLY know what SOLID means? (#5: Exclusive Truth about Dependency Inversion Principle)

 Dependency Inversion Principle states that entities must depend on abstractions, not on concretions.
 It asserts that the high-level module must not depend on the low-level module; but they should depend on abstractions.
 It is one of the fundamental pillars of SOLID principles.
 But why the term inversion?traditionally, software structures had higher level modules depending on … Read more

-Do you REALLY know what SOLID means? (#4: Interface Segregation Principle)
+Do you REALLY know what SOLID means? (#4: Exclusive Truth about Interface Segregation Principle)

 interface segragation principle